eliaskanelis/GNUMakefile4TDD/README.md

 > GNU Make makefile for cross-compile and Test driven development in C for
 > dual-targeted environments

 Uses the **STM32F072RB** micro-controller from ST but it can adapt to any embedded platform.

+### WARNING

+I designed a better makefile based build system and in the next weeks/months it will be integrated here.
+This means that the current functionality will change after the update happens.

+Hint: The main change will be the use of python scripts to abstract tools such as linting, flashing, etc from the main functionality of the build system that is to compile and link.

 ### Goals